FullStackWithLawrence/aws-openai/README.md

             {
                 "index": 0,
                 "message": {
                   "role": "assistant",
-                    "content": "I'm going to hit you on the head."
-                },
+                  "content": "The correct way to phrase this sentence would be: \"She did not go to the market.\"" },
                 "finish_reason": "stop"
             }